ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test_negate.png)](test_negate.png)
 [![\[IM Output\]](rose_negate.gif)](rose_negate.gif)

-Internally negate is actually rather stupid.
+Internally, negate is actually rather stupid.
 It handles the three color channels independently, and by default ignores the alpha channel.
 If this was not the case, you would get a very silly result like this...